 U.S. home price growth continued but slowed in April according to the S&P Case-Shiller Home Price Indices.
 The national home price index posted year-over-year home price growth of 20.4 percent in April as compared to the corresponding home price growth rate of 20.6 percent in March.
 Analysts said that diminishing affordability was slowing rapid gains in home prices seen during the pandemic.

-Last week's economic reporting included readings from the Federal Reserve's Federal Open Market Committee and a speech given by Fed Chair Jerome Powell.
+Last week's economic reporting included readings on home sales, Fed Chair Jerome Powell's testimony on monetary policy to the House Financial Services Committee, and the University of Michigan's Consumer Sentiment Index.
 Weekly reports on mortgage rates and jobless claims were also released.